As old school as they come, unpretentious, practical as you like

-Tiny hybrid range, disappointing interior, some poor plastics
+Tiny hybrid range, disappointing interior, not the cheapest

 What is it?

+This is the Subaru Forester e-Boxer.
 In the past, TG has been a big fan of the Subaru Forester.
-Previous versions were honest, able and reliable – favouring substance and actual off-road ability when so many others searched (often fruitlessly in this crossover SUV segment) in pursuit of style points.
-However, although it may not look like it at first glance, big changes have come for the Scooby SUV.
+Previous versions were honest, able and reliable – favouring substance and actual off-road ability when so many others went in pursuit (often fruitlessly in this crossover SUV segment) of style points.
+However, although it may not look like it at first glance, big changes have come for Scooby’s fifth-generation SUV.

 Like so many of its rivals (think Honda CR-V, Hyundai Tucson, Kia Sportage, Mazda CX-5, Nissan X-Trail, Toyota RAV4, VW Tiguan) the Forester has gone hybrid.
 At the e-Boxer’s heart is still a Subaru classic: a 2.0-litre four-cylinder Boxer engine.
 When combined with a small lithium-ion battery and electric motor, power stands at 164bhp and torque at 193lb ft.
 There’s also permanent four-wheel drive and a CVT automatic gearbox to get said power to said wheels.

 IT'S NOT THE MOST EXCITING LOOKING, IS IT?

 You’re not wrong, though the Forester did receive a mid-life facelift in early 2022, with a redesigned front fascia, grille, headlights and fog light colours.
 The headlights are the biggest giveaway, but it’s hardly the best looking SUV on the market.

 Underneath it’s based on Subaru’s new Global Platform, which not only simplifies production, but also means body strength is increased by around 40 per cent and rear legroom by 30mm over the old car.
 The mid-life facelift also saw improvements to the suspension for improved ride comfort and more agile handling, says Subaru.